 8. Use the update function to retrieve details about the initialization status.
 A string is returned to you with and error or a ble_ready status.
-NAPL is now initialized and operations can be performed.

 NAPI is now initialized and operations can be performed.

 Preparing the C# project to use NAPI